Keep up to date with Roythornes' legal news

 After graduating from Anglia Ruskin University in 2014 with a first class degree in law, Michelle Moore joined Roythornes as a paralegal and continued her studies by undergoing the legal practice course (LPC), which she passed with a distinction grade, and a fully-funded two year training contract with the firm.

 Speaking of her new role, Michelle said: “I’m really pleased to be able to continue my work at Roythornes and to have been offered a permanent role at the firm.
-There has been several years of hard work to reach this point, but the team have been incredibly supportive throughout my training.
+There have been several years of hard work to reach this point, but the team has been incredibly supportive throughout my training.

-Roythornes has a well-respected training contract program which won six Lex 100 awards in 2017, including work/life balance and job satisfaction.
-Additionally, its vacation scheme, which runs for two weeks every summer, is much sought-after with more than 8 aspiring solicitors enrolling onto it this year.
+Roythornes has a well-respected training contract programme which won six Lex 100 awards in 2017, including work/life balance and job satisfaction.
+Additionally, its vacation scheme, which runs for two weeks every summer, is much sought-after with more than eight aspiring solicitors enrolling onto it this year.
 Many of the successful applicants later go on to be employed by the firm.

 Vember Mortlock, managing director at Roythornes, said “We’re delighted Michelle has agreed to join the firm following her qualification as a solicitor.
 Throughout her training, she has demonstrated the utmost commitment to our clients, which is essential to who we are as a firm.